dartmouth-cs52/dartmouth-cs52.github.io/assignments/lab/redux-blog+server/index.md

 1. Head over to [Heroku](https://www.heroku.com/) and login/sign up.
 Then, make a new app.
 1. Now you need to connect to a mongo database.
 Go to *Resources* and search for "mLab" under *Add-Ons*.
 Provision the *Sandbox* version of mLab for your app.
 This will automatically set a `MONGODB_URI` config variable so once you push your code to Heroku it will connect to this new mongo database.
 You'll need to enter in a credit card but it is free so it won't be charged.
 1. Follow the steps under "Deploy Using Heroku Git".
 But really all you need is to add a new git remote - find your heroku git URL by going to "Settings" and then do `git remote add heroku https://git.heroku.com/cs52-blog.git`.
-1. To host on heroku all you need to do is `git push heroku master`, this will push your code and run the npm command that is listed in your `Procfile` to launch your app.
+1. To host on heroku all you need to do is `git push heroku master`, this will push your code and run the yarn command that is listed in your `Procfile` to launch your app.
 COOL!

 Note: Don't forget to push master to **both** heroku and origin.